Student Learning Goals

 Using the concept of evidence-based medicine/practice (where applicable), students will be able to:

-1. Understand risk management and injury prevention and demonstrate the necessary skills to plan and implement prevention and risk management strategies to reduce the risk of injury and illness in the physically active.
+- Identify and understand risk management and injury prevention strategies and demonstrate the necessary skills to plan, implement, and reassess strategies to mitigate risk and prevent injury and illness in the physically active.

-3. Demonstrate the ability to clinically examine and diagnose a patient for the purpose of identifying (1) common acquired or congenital risk factors that would predispose the patient to injury and (2) musculoskeletal orthopedic injuries to determine proper care including referral of the patient to other health care providers when appropriate.
+- Identify and understand the components of a musculoskeletal physical examination and demonstrate the ability to diagnose a patient for the purpose of identifying: (1) common acquired or congenital risk factors that would predispose the patient to injury, (2) musculoskeletal orthopedic injuries to determine proper care including referral of the patient to other healthcare providers when appropriate.

-7. Possess the ability to recognize, intervene, and refer when appropriate, patients exhibiting sociocultural, mental, emotional, and psychosocial behavioral problems/issues.
+- Identify and understand the sociocultural and psychosocial aspects of injuries and illnesses and demonstrate ability to recognize, intervene, and refer to a qualified healthcare provider when appropriate for patients exhibiting sociocultural, mental, emotional, and psychosocial behavioral problems/issues.

-10. Demonstrate foundational behaviors of professional practice as established by NATA-Executive Committee for Education as outlined in the NATA Athletic Training Education Competencies 5th Edition.
+- Identify, appreciate, and demonstrate the foundational behaviors of professional practice as established by NATA-Executive Committee for Education as outlined in the NATA Athletic Training Education Competencies, 5th Edition.

-11. Understand the need for continuing professional education and provide opportunities for athletic training students to participate continuing professional education programming such as national, district, and state professional meetings.
+- Understand the need for continuing professional education and provide opportunities for students to participate in continuing professional education programming such as national, district, and state professional meetings.

-13. Pass the Board of Certification (BOC) certification examination and obtain licensure as an athletic training TRAINER? in the State of Michigan if and when applicable.
+- Successfully pass the Board of Certification (BOC) certification examination (first attempt is preferred) and obtain licensure as an athletic trainer in the State of Michigan if and when applicable.

-14. Be prepared for employment as an entry-level athletic trainer and/or admission into post-professional graduate education programs (ie, physical therapy, physician’s assistant, medical school).
+- Be prepared for employment as an entry-level athletic trainer and/or admission into post-professionals graduate education programs (ie., athletic training, physical therapy, physicians assistant, medical school).